shockscript/spec/src/aliases.md

 namespace special_version;
 ```

-## Documentation comment
+## ShockDoc comment

-An alias may be prefixed by a documentation comment.
+An alias may be prefixed by a ShockDoc comment.

 ```
 /** Comment */